-Seven refreshed dining concepts have been unveiled at Daydream Island Resort in the Whitsundays, ahead of the redeveloped property’s planned reopening later this year.
+Seven refreshed dining concepts have been unveiled at Daydream Island Resort in the Whitsundays, ahead of the redeveloped property’s planned reopening in early 2019.

 The selection will comprise three restaurants and five bars, all under the tutelage of newly unveiled executive chef Bradley Martin, who brings many years of expertise in classic European and Asian fusion cuisine and moves from his most recent position of executive chef at Taumeasina Island Resort Samoa.